mindspore-ai/mindscience/MindSPONGE/applications/research/FAAST/README.md

 **Restraint information**

 The model requires restraint information as input, and the restraint information takes the form of a (N,2) text file describing which residue pairs are close in 3-dimentional space like `[[1,2],...
-[2,10]]`, etc. Restraint information comes from various sources, including Nuclear Magnetic Resonance(NMR), mass spectrum cross-linking, fluorescent resonance energy transfer and so on.
+[2,10]]`, etc. Restraint information comes from various sources, including Nuclear Magnetic Resonance(NMR), Cross-Linking Mass Spectrometry (XL-MS) and so on.
 A sample script is provided to extract restraint information from the pdb, as shown below.

 ```bash
 Usage:python extract_restraints.py --pdb_path PDB_PATH --output_file OUTPUT_FILE